Earn weekly rewards on your crypto

 What Cryptocurrencies Are Supported

-The Ledger Nano S Plus supports nearly every major cryptocurrency in history including Bitcoin, Ethereum and Solana as well as smaller market-cap coins like Apecoin, NEAR, Fantom and many, many others.
+The wallet supports nearly every major cryptocurrency in history, including Bitcoin, Ethereum and Solana, as well as smaller market-cap coins like Apecoin, NEAR, and Fantom.

 Many major coins also have apps on the device which make interacting with cryptocurrencies even easier.